-This recipe can be made using your Instant Pot (or pressure cooker of choice), or on the stove in a regular pot.
+This recipe can be made using an Instant Pot (or pressure cooker of choice), or on the stove in a regular pot.
 I love how pressure cookers give the taste of a meal that his been simmering for hours–in just minutes!
 If you want to get straight to the recipe, you can scroll on down.
 Otherwise, read on to enjoy a few tips and ways to personalize this recipe.

 The first time I tried to make this soup it turned out as more of a chili, which was still delicious, but just was not what I was going for.
-This recipe still could be a loose chili, if less broth is added.
+This recipe still could be a loose chili, if you add less broth.
 With any pressure cooker, though, overfilling (especially with liquid substances) can lead to a mess, so I have begun to make soup with just enough liquid to cover my ingredients, and then add more at the end, once the pressure has been released.
 This has worked out well, because it also cools down the soup a bit–it is SO hot after pressure cooking!
 Adding room temp broth at the end gets it ready to eat sooner.

 Pictured above is most of the ingredients prior to adding broth.
 This image features a Mad Hungry Spurtle, which I received as a Christmas gift and has been a life saver on my pressure cooker journey.
 The silicone allows for effortless scraping on the bottom of the pot in sauté mode, and the shape is perfect for scraping along the entire side of the pot.
-I recommend checking them out here!
+Check them out here!

 A flavorful, one-pot, taco inspired soup.
 This recipe can be modified to create a chili by using less broth than directed in the ingredients list.